DBH Designs

 The Background

-Diana is the owner of DBH Designs, specializing in soft home furnishing and upholstery.
-Think couches, chairs, drapes, throw pillows, etc. She's a Southern Lancaster Chamber member, so I had seen her around at a few events, but never had the opportunity for a true conversation.
+Diana is the owner of DBH Designs, specializing in soft home furnishings and upholstery.
+Think couches, chairs, drapes, throw pillows, etc. She’s a Southern Lancaster Chamber member, so I’d seen her at several events, but we hadn’t connected yet one-on-one.

 Fast forward a bit, Diana reached out to me for a website refresh.
 She built it herself a few years ago, on Squarespace, with a template.
 Like a lot of solopreneurs, she didn’t have the time to update the site.